 The following items need to be addressed in obtaining a system approval:

-During acceptance test all smoke sensing devices shall be tested using smoke only.
+- During the acceptance test, all smoke sensing devices shall be tested using smoke only.